runodp/dagster-odp/docs/tutorials/weather_tutorial.md

 ## Conclusion

 Congratulations!
-You've built a real-world data pipeline using Dagster ODP.
+You've built a real-world data pipeline using dagster-odp.
 This tutorial demonstrated how to:

 1. Define resources in the `dagster_config.yaml` file, separating infrastructure concerns from pipeline logic.
 2. Create a workflow using various ODP task types in the `weather_pipeline.yaml` file, showcasing the power of configuration-driven development.
 3. Understand how ODP tasks translate to Dagster assets, simplifying the creation of complex data flows.
-4. See how Dagster ODP converts YAML configurations into Dagster components, reducing the amount of boilerplate code you need to write.
+4. See how dagster-odp converts YAML configurations into Dagster components, reducing the amount of boilerplate code you need to write.

 ## Next Steps